Fall of Kabul (2021): Refugees

 After the fall of Kabul and the Islamic Republic, a surge in refugees trying to escape from the Taliban was to be expected.
 Therefore, in the days following the toppling of the Islamic Republic, numerous governments announced their plans regarding the number of refugees they were going to take in.
 After the capture of Kabul, more than 300,000 Afghan civilians who worked for the US were at risk of Taliban retaliation.
 As a result, an internationally organized airlift was conducted to prevent any harm from befalling these civilians.
-This operation was spearheaded by the US and on August 31, the mission concluded with more than 123,000 people being escorted out of the country via airlift.
+This operation was spearheaded by the US and on 30 August, the mission concluded with more than 123,000 people being escorted out of the country via airlift.

-The endeavor to evacuate all these civilians did not go uncontested, the Taliban did not comply with the airlift and tensions surrounding the airport were very high.
-On August 26, a suicide attack killed 13 US soldiers and 170 civilians at the international airport.
+The endeavor to evacuate all these civilians did not go uncontested.
+The Taliban did not comply with the airlift, and tensions surrounding the airport were very high.
+On 26 August, an ISIS suicide attack killed 13 US soldiers and 170 civilians at the international airport.
 After a couple of months of research, the US military concluded that the assault was done by a lone bomber and could have been prevented.
 The event was confusing with the US army and Taliban accusing each other of initially opening fire.
 American retaliation followed soon and three days later, out of fear of a bloody repetition, the US wrongfully targeted a white car with a drone strike, killing 10 civilians including seven children.